 - These team comps are generally easier to play as the game plan is much more simple and linear.

 Whether or not a comp falls into gameplan 1 or 2 depends on the champion and context.
-Some units like Jinx, Vi, Twitch, and Pantheon are all low cost Punk units that synergize together in reroll comps.
+Some units like Powder, Violet and Vander are all low cost Family units that synergize together in reroll comps.

 For all of Stage 2, the priority is to build up as much gold as possible.
 Use cheap 1-cost units to save HP on your board while hitting interest thresholds (10, 20, 30, etc).